9volt/ld26/README.md

 ## Murder on the Tuberosum

 This is Joseph and Sonya's Ludum Dare 26 jam game.
+Many many thanks to our friends for voice acting and writing music for us!

 It is very much in progress but can be played at the link below.